-- A case of microscopic polyangiitis was reported 2 weeks after trivalent influenza vaccination with 17 other cases of vasculitis listed as occurring from hours to 21 days after exposure (Kelsall, 1997).
-Giant cell arteritis was reported 1 week after influenza vaccination (Perez 2000). - Vaccinations may be deferred during treatment for vasculitis as treatments can impair the immune response.
+A case of microscopic polyangiitis was reported 2 weeks after trivalent influenza vaccination with 17 other cases of vasculitis listed as occurring from hours to 21 days after exposure (Kelsall, 1997).
+Giant cell arteritis was reported 1 week after influenza vaccination (Perez 2000). • Vaccinations may be deferred during treatment for vasculitis as treatments can impair the immune response.

 The database will be searched for patients with a Read codes or free text for a general vasculitis term or a specific code for a study vasculitides defined as Behçet's disease, polyarteritis nodosa, microscopic polyangiitis, Wegener's granulomatosis, cryoglobulinemia, Takayasu's arteritis or pulseless disease, cutaneous leukocytoclastic vasculitis, Churg-Strauss syndrome, giant cell arteritis or temporal arteritis.
 Kawasaki disease and Henoch-Schönlein purpura will also be included because, although they usually occur in childhood and this study excludes people under 18 years of age, cases have been reported in adults.
-Free text searches will be completed at the first step of case
+Free text searches will be completed at the first step of case identification for two reasons.

-OBS-01 TEMP 01 / Atlas No. 295927 Version No. 1 / Version Date: November 27, 2012 identification for two reasons.
 Firstly there is no specific Read code for giant cell arteritis so this may be recorded as free text.
-Secondly the vasculitis may be recorded as free text secondary to a consequential event such as Kawasaki disease and subsequent coronary artery aneurysm.
+Secondly the vasculitis may be recorded as free text searches and subsequent coronary artery aneurysm.

-A risk window of 1-30 days post-vaccination with a 90 day pre-exposure window will be reviewed
+A risk window of 1-30 days post-vaccination with a 90 day pre-exposure window will be reviewed.